Monmouthpedia: Reception

 Glyn Moody, writing for Techdirt, questioned whether Monmouthpedia was the future of Wikipedia.
 He described the project as creating "a kind of fractal Wikipedia" likening it to the 2010 film Inception, potentially enabling "[a] Wikipedia within a Wikipedia within a Wikipedia."
 Within days of the launch, the initiative had led to widespread interest.
 A spokesman for Wikimedia UK reported that the project page had been viewed 10,000 times.
-Benton also reported there had been inquiries from towns in Norway, England, France, Scotland, and the US state of Texas.
+They also reported there had been inquiries from towns in Norway, England, France, Scotland, and the US state of Texas.
 One test of success will however be the project's ability to attract more tourists to the town.
 The initiative soon attracted interest from Gibraltar where the Gibraltarpedia project was launched on 13 July.

 Jimmy Wales, the co-founder of Wikipedia, was enthusiastic about the initiative: "Bringing a whole town to life on Wikipedia is something new and is a testament to the forward-thinking people of Monmouth, all of the volunteers and the Wikimedia UK team.
-I’m looking forward to seeing other towns and cities doing the same thing."
+I'm looking forward to seeing other towns and cities doing the same thing."

 Monmouthshire County Council announced in July 2012 that it was planning to extend the initiative to other parts of the authority's area, starting with Chepstow and Raglan.
 A new post, with the aim of delivering Monmouthshirepedia (sic), was advertised by the council in November 2012.

 Monmouthpedia was awarded the "Excellence in Marketing" award at the Monmouthshire Business Awards in October 2012.
 Wynndel Property Management, developers of new housing at "Severn Quay" in Chepstow and sponsor of the award, praised Monmouthpedia on their website, noting that "Advertising value for Monmouth alone has been estimated at £2.12 million", and predicting that "Chepstow property, together with new developments in Chepstow and new developments in Monmouthshire, will also benefit" when a similar project starts for Chepstow.